UCLComputerScience/pgta/ra.md

 ### Why?

-It might be surprising to RA that they have to apply for work they can be contractually asked to perform anyway.
+It might be surprising to an RF that they have to apply for PGTA work as this is an expected part of their duties.
-Please consider how this matters for fairness if, e.g. one RA and one PhD student, or two RA, were to compete over a single position both must put in an application which both must be compared according to UCLs hiring standards.
+We need to consider a fair recruitment practice for all. if, e.g. there is more than one applicant for a single position they must be considered in accordance with UCL’s fair recruitment policy.